sgmurphy/wordpress-plugins/media-file-renamer/readme.txt

 == Changelog ==

+= 5.9.5 (2024/08/08) =
+* Add: Options for Suffix & Prefix.
+* Update: Better logging related to non-existent files.
+* ⭐️ Don't hesitate to join our [Discord Channel](https://discord.gg/bHDGh38).
+* 🌴 Please share some love [here](https://wordpress.org/support/plugin/media-file-renamer/reviews/?rate=5#new-post).
+Thank you!

 = 5.9.4 (2024/08/01) =
 * Add: Better settings for AI.
 * Update: Sanitize Manual enabled by default.
 * Fix: Minor fixes in the admin, and internal improvements.
-* ⭐️ Don't hesitate to join our [Discord Channel](https://discord.gg/bHDGh38).
-* 🌴 Please share some love [here](https://wordpress.org/support/plugin/media-file-renamer/reviews/?rate=5#new-post).
-Thank you!

 = 5.9.3 (2024/06/05) =
 * Update: Refresh the UI, and the common librairies.